Snubbing Units Information

-Snubbing units (sometimes known as hydraulic workover units [HWU]) are used to perform well intervention on live or dead oil and gas wells.
+Snubbing units, also referred to as hydraulic workover units (HWU), are used to perform well intervention on live or dead oil and gas wells.
 They are used to drive pipe into a well bore and overcome well pressure that is preventing conventional drill rig operations.
 Snubbing units consist of hydraulic machinery to provide force on the drill string, as well as hydraulic jacks, slips, and a high basket serving as the control post.

 The use of hydraulic jacks along with stationary and traveling slips allows operators to run the drill string on a live well, being a well which is under pressure.
 The snubbing unit advances or retracts the drill string whether experiencing light or heavy-pipe conditions.